 You may remember seeing this card when it was naked.
 That was a sad time for the card.
 All of it’s other friends got dressed, but I couldn’t make a decision about how I wanted to dress this one.
 That was back in July (here it is naked).
 Just to show you that sometimes these unfinished cards do get finished, I decided to finally get this one dressed. 😀

 That beautiful silhouette and heart behind it came from the Cricut Love Struck Seasonal Cartridge.
 It was a PAIN to cut out.
 I cut it right at 3″ and my best advice to you is to cut slow, but with a lot of pressure and high blade depth.
 That’s what finally worked for me using a pretty thick cardstock.
 After I cut it out, I used Tsukineko’s Essential Glue Pad to put glue all over the pink silhouette cut.
-Then I covered the gluey parts with Sparkle Embossing Powder, sort of like this one.
+Then I covered the gluey parts with Sparkle Embossing Powder.
 Using my Heat Gun, I melted the embossing powder creating that pretty sparkly effect on the silhouette.
 I ran the other heart through my Sizzix Big Shot using the Cuttlebug Meadow Lark folder.
-(I bought that on HSN.)
 Then I used Colorbox Pigment Cat’s Eye Inkpads in Gold and in Frost White and ran them over the raised image.
 Pretty!
 I put the heart cuts on the card using Stamping Dimensionals from Stampin’ Up (pop dots are basically the same thing).

 The circles were cut using a 1 1/4″ Circle punch and the sentiment “Mr. & Mrs. Forever” (from Stampin’ Up Fundamental Phrases) is stamped on paper I cut with a Stampin’ Up word window punch.
 Wow, this is sounds more complicated that it is!!
 I embossed and inked the circles the same way I did the background heart.
 I inked the pink word windows with the gold Cat’s eye inkpad.
 Man, I’m almost out of breath discussing all this.
 LOL